elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 We've also shipped a number of fixes for Calendar: we now ensure correct notification icons in Notification Center, we better ensure Calendar is opened when selecting a notification, and we fixed an issue where event timezones could be overwritten.

+## Files

+We've released a handful of fixes to Files this month.
+You can now open bookmarks in a new tab with <kbd>Ctrl</kbd> Click, we fixed dropping paths onto storage devices and network locations in the sidebar, we fixed restoring tabs after a system restart, we ensure Files doesn't deselect a file or folder when secondary clicking the blank space around it, an we now show the folder context menu when secondary clicking outside of a selection.

 ## Code

 We released a small update to Code this month with an improvement for those who tile windows, especially on smaller displays: we now hide the project chooser button when hiding the sidebar, allowing a smaller minimum window width.
 We also better ensure files created from the sidebar are automatically opened, and fixed a potential crash when creating new window by dragging and dropping a tab.